-(Graph 2) Analysis of race/ethnicity composition also shows disproportionate between representation participants, all Ryan White clients, and all PLWH in the Houston EMA.
+(Graph 2) Analysis of race/ethnicity composition also disproportionate shows representation between participants, all Ryan White clients, and all PLWH in the Houston EMA.
 Black/African American participants were overrepresented at 60% of participants when compared to the proportions of Black/African American Ryan White clients and PLWH.
-Conversely, White PLWH and Hispanic/Latino PLWH were slighly underrepresented in the needs assessment.
+Conversely, White PLWH and PLWH Hispanic/Latino were slighly underrepresented in the needs assessment.